 Services or supplies that are not medically necessary even if they're court-ordered.
 This also includes places of service, such as inpatient hospital care.

 Sexual Dysfunction

-Diagnosis and treatment of sexual dysfunctions, regardless of origin or cause; surgical, medical or psychological treatment, including drugs (except as stated in the Prescription Drug benefit), medications, or penile or other implants; and, any direct or indirect complications and aftereffects thereof.
-However, office visits to determine diagnosis and medication of sexual dysfunction is covered as any other office visit.
+Diagnosis and treatment of sexual dysfunctions, regardless of origin or cause; surgical, medical or psychological treatment, including drugs, medications, or penile or other implants.